 Academies designated as Strict Discipline Academies or Alternative Education Academies as per the Michigan School Code may be exempted from certain parts of these requirements due to their unique nature.
-In all cases, specific educational goals will be mutually developed and agreed upon by the Academy and FSU-CSO and shall be attached to this contract.
-Written reports shall be submitted annually to Epicenter by June 30.
+In all cases, specific educational goals will be mutually developed and agreed upon by the Academy and the CSO and shall be attached to the Contract.
+Written reports on the progress of the Academy's goals shall be submitted annually to Epicenter by June 30.